 German American Bank announces Michael F. Beckwith as Chief Banking Officer

-/EIN News/ -- JASPER, Ind., March 02, 2023 (GLOBE NEWSWIRE) -- German American Bancorp, Inc. (NASDAQ: GABC) and its banking subsidiary, German American Bank, announces that Michael F. Beckwith has been appointed Executive Vice President, Chief Banking Officer, effective April 1, 2023.
+JASPER, Ind., March 02, 2023 (GLOBE NEWSWIRE) -- German American Bancorp, Inc. GABC and its banking subsidiary, German American Bank, announces that Michael F. Beckwith has been appointed Executive Vice President, Chief Banking Officer, effective April 1, 2023.
 Beckwith will succeed current Executive Vice President and Chief Banking Officer, Randall L. Braun, who will be retiring.

 Braun will retire after 12 years with the organization and 31 years of broad-based banking industry experience.
 Randy has been instrumental in leading the company's business lines over the years and has provided exceptional executive leadership to many areas across the Company.
 Neil Dauby, President and CEO, states, "We wish Randy well in his retirement years and thank him for his dedicated leadership and service to our customers, employees, shareholders and communities.
 Throughout the course of his career with German American, Randy has played a critical role in strengthening our culture of team work and collaboration, growing our company both organically and through acquisitions, and driving superior financial performance."